sonyxperiadev/dataflow/README.md

 Attributes are key-value pairs for diagrams and nodes that are used by output renderers.
 Attributes are enclosed by curly brackets.
-For nodes that can contain other nodes, attributes and child nodes can be mixed.
+For nodes that can contain other nodes, attributes must appear before nodes.

 Keys have the same rules as IDs.
 Values can be strings or text blocks.